 According to Fox 13 News, Ford is arguing that the Pier is granted special protections through the city charter, because it is waterfront property.
 Ford is arguing that the city was required to hold a referendum, even if no petition had been filed.

-Earlier this week, the city responded to the lawsuit by asking for a dismissal in the suit.
+Earlier this week, the city responded to the l in the suit.

 According to the Tampa Bay Times, there is another group wishing to also stop the Lens.